-Narrowing the focus of your brand tracker will give you more bang for your buck by only gathering opinions from people who are likely to have them and to act upon them.
-And it will give you a more accurate assessment of the effectiveness of your advertising creative and media buy since people tend to not register or remember ads that are irrelevant to them.
+Narrowing the focus of your brand tracker will give you more bang for your buck by only gathering opinions from people who are likely to have and to act upon them.
+It will also give you a more accurate assessment of the effectiveness of your advertising creative and media buy since people tend to not register or remember ads that are irrelevant to them.

-To do this well, you will have to answer four key questions.
+To do this well, you will have to answer 4 key questions:

 1. Should you only be brand tracking among your target segments?